-WOR'S NEW HOUR-GLASS SIGNAL

-Directional Radiator to Provide Greatest Strength in the -Heavily Populated Regions-
+WOR's NEW HOUR-GLASS SIGNAL Directional Radiator to Provide Greatest Strength in the Heavily Populated Regions

-WHEN WOR's 50.000-watt transmitter at Carteret, N. J., is officially inaugurated March 4, it will bring into operation an antenna system designed to give coverage.
-In the shape of an hour-glass, the bulbous parts embrace the met-ropolitan areas of New York and ropolitan areas of New York and Philadelphia, while the Atlantic Ocean and the sparsely populated mountains of Pennsylvania lie close to the "waist".
-The station will officially go on the air regularly with its new power when President Roosevelt presses a button in Weshington the graphs in the ton in Washington telegraphing the starting signal.
+WHEN WOR'S 50,000-watt transmitter at Carteret, N. J., is officially inaugurated March 4, it will bring into operation an antenna system designed to give coverage.
+In the shape of an hour-glass, the bulbous parts embrace the metropolitan areas of New York and Philadelphia, while the Atlantic Ocean and the sparsely populated mountains of Pennsylvania lie close to the "waist".
+The station will officially go on the air regularly with its new power when President Roosevelt presses a button in Washington telegraphing the starting signal.